 Completed just in time for crush in October 2007, Amapola Creek Winery is a very small, ultra-premium facility with state-of-the-art equipment.
 We wanted to keep the design in line with current and historic land use in Sonoma Valley, so we chose a rustic red barn-like exterior.
 The structure, encompassing 5,100 square feet indoors, consists of metal panels packed with phenomenal insulation materials.
 We have another 2,000 square feet under a canopy for our tanks and press.
-In addition, we installed photovoltaic panels that generate the majority of our electrical needs by harnessing the power of the sun.
+In addition, we installed photovoltaic panels that generate the majority of our electrical needs by harnessing the power of the sun, allowing us to be a sustainable facility.
 The winery has everything we need for our minimal intervention approach to winemaking, yet has nothing extraneous or fancy.
 It’s the winery of our dreams!